 - Symptoms – Please do not come to a class if you show any of the Covid-19 Symptoms.
 Regrettably, any missed time cannot be made up.

 - Hands – Please wash or sanitise your hands on arrival at the studio, and regularly during the class.
 Feel free to bring your own sanitiser and gloves if you wish.
 Sanitiser is provided at various points within the studio.

 - Face Coverings – We ask that you wear a face covering at all times when moving around the studio.
 If you wish to work without a face covering, then you can work outside the studio on an outside table, weather permitting.
+You may also work at your own table position inside as long as you are socially distanced from other students and teachers.

-- Distancing – Please ensure you are 2m away from all other students at all times.
+- Distancing – Please try to keep 2m away from all other students at all times.
 Please take particular care when using the sinks and the toilet/entrance.
 We will have some guidelines in place.

 - Tools – In most cases, you will need to bring your own toolkit and use only your own tools.
 More details will be provided for each class.
 All shared items such as boards, rolling pins, glaze pots and buckets, tables and wheels will be regularly cleaned and sprayed between each class.

 - Drinks – Tea and coffee making facilities are provided.
-Please bring your own flask (and mug) etc. if you want a drink during the class.
+Please bring your own mug if you want a drink outside during a break.

 I’m sorry if this sounds a bit stern but these measures have to be taken for everyone’s benefit, and also to avoid the studio being closed down if one of you contracts Covid-19.